ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The state of an account MUST be represented by a cryptographic vector commitment scheme.

 A cryptographic vector commitment scheme commits to an ordered sequence of q values (m1, . . . , mq) in such a way that one can later open the commitment at specific positions (e.g., prove that m_i is the i-th committed message).
 For security, Vector Commitments are required to satisfy position binding which states that an adversary should not be able to open a commitment to two different values at the same position.
+An example of such a scheme is a Merkle Trie.

 #### **[R249]**
 Account properties consisting of more than one element MUST be represented by the same cryptographic vector commitment scheme as the full account and its state.